RupertAvery/DiffusionToolkit/What's New v1.8.0 .md

 * Fixed some issues with Unicode text prompts
 * Page no longer resets position when removing an image from an album or deleting
 * Fixed Metadata not loaded for first image
+* Fixed Model name not showing for some local models